jeffvella/UnityDebugDrawer/README.md

 # UnityDebugDrawer

 Draw debug handles and other GUI elements in the scene view from anywhere in your code base.

 A static class wrapping the "SceneView.duringSceneGui" event to allow calling of GUI only debug features from outside of OnGUI contexts.
 You can just use it hassle-free like you would with Debug.DrawLine() etc.

+# Experimental Version

+The project in this branch is being re-written for burst/jobs and now has the following dependencies:

+Unity 2019.3.0b5+
+Unsafe
+Collections
+Mathematics
+Entities 0.1.1+ (for NativeStream)
+Burst

 ##### Currently Supports: #####